01binary/zeroweb/src/articles/kalman-filter.md

 K = (P * C') / (C * P * C' + R);
 ```

-Similar to other iterative optimization algorithms like [Gradient Descent](https://www.01binary.us/articles/inverse-kinematics/#gradient-descent) or [Newton-Raphson Iterator](https://www.01binary.us/articles/inverse-kinematics/#newton-raphson), the Kalman filter has to calculate an *error* at each iteration.
-This error is defined as the difference between the prediction and the measurement.
+Similar to other iterative optimization algorithms like [Gradient Descent](https://www.01binary.us/articles/inverse-kinematics/#gradient-descent), the Kalman filter has to calculate an *error* at each iteration, defined as the difference between the prediction and the measurement.

-The error is then used to correct the model, with the correction amount determined by the Kalman gain:
+This error is then used to correct the model, with the correction amount determined by the Kalman gain:

 + If the measurements are trusted more, the Kalman gain will be closer to `1` which will correct the model prediction by a greater amount.
 + If the model is trusted more, the Kalman gain will be closer to `0` which will correct the model prediction by a lesser amount.

 Since estimates are a function of the model internal state, we can't correct them directly.
-Instead we change the model state to get the desired corrected output:
+Instead we change the model state to get the desired output:

 ```matlab
 % Correct state with measurement